Updated May 2025

 With all-metal construction, the Voigtlander feels just as solid as any Leica lens.

 The Voigtlander focus ring has no tab, and is perfectly smooth but with heavy resistance, which is not my preference.
-The focus ring on my Summilux is stiff and slightly sticky, which I’ve read is a common problem and makes it difficult to focus using the tab.
+The focus ring on my Summilux is stiff and slightly sticky, which is a common problem with the silver brass version.
 So neither lens is perfect for me (I like using a focus tab that moves easily like butter) but the Voigtlander’s focus ring feels better than the Summilux.

 The aperture rings feel perfect on both lenses.